AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 **Examples**:
 - `list all` Displays every contact saved in BrewBook.
-- `list customer` Shows only customers.
-- `list staff` Shows only your café’s employees.
 - `list supplier` Shows only your café’s suppliers.

 [Back to Features](#features)